-Most members of historical societies are happy to spend time telling you all they know about historic topics they find interesting.
+Most members of historical societies are happy to tell you all they know about historic topics they find interesting.

-Then, plan out a historic walking tour, where you can visit each of the stops you talked about, giving it more relevance.
+Then, plan out a historic walking tour.
+You can visit each of the stops you talked about, giving it more relevance.